 Criminal and terrorist networks are exploiting today’s innovative technologies for their own gain, posing a direct threat to U.S. security and global stability.
 Bitcoin and other cryptocurrencies have been used to facilitate financing for terrorist groups, including ISIS, and rogue nation-states like North Korea.
 How can the United States and the international financial system better counter these nefarious uses of cryptocurrency to improve security and reduce global conflict?
-Join USIP on February 27 as the Institute’s inaugural Bipartisan Congressional Dialogue examines this problem.
+Join USIP on April 17 as the Institute’s second Bipartisan Congressional Dialogue examines this problem.

 We invite you to join the Conflict Prevention and Resolution Forum at the U.S. Institute of Peace on January 25, as a panel of leading experts will discuss options for advancing peace talks, reaching an inclusive political settlement, and transitioning Taliban and other insurgents off the battlefield and into nonviolent politics.